-Aquaculture, ‘the rearing of aquatic animals, or the cultivation of aquatic plants for food’ (Oxford Dictionary), was a major part of the pre-settlement economies of Aboriginal communities across Australia.
-Using weirs, dams, fish traps, and other technologies, Aboriginal communities directed water in order to ensure a consistent and abundant supply of fish.
-These sites became major centres of trade and cultural exchange, and many supported permanent communities, challenging the myth that all Aboriginal people were hunter-gatherers.
+Aquaculture,‘the rearing of aquatic animals, or the cultivation of aquatic plants for food’ ( Oxford Dictionary ), was a major part of the pre-settlement economies of Aboriginal communities across Australia.
+Using weirs, dams, a stone fish trap, and other technologies, Aboriginal communities directed water to create a fish trap in order to ensure a consistent and abundant supply of fish.
+These aboriginal fish traps became major centres of trade and cultural exchange, and many supported permanent communities, challenging the myth that all Aboriginal people were hunter-gatherers.

-As part of our new tours of Australia, Odyssey Traveller is offering clients the opportunity to visit two of the most extraordinary examples of Indigenous aquaculture: the Brewarrina Fish Traps, visited on our tour of Outback Queensland; and the Budj Bim Cultural Landscape, visited as part of our tour of the Southern States of Australia.
+As part of our new tours of Australia , Odyssey Traveller is offering clients the opportunity to visit two of the most extraordinary examples of Indigenous Australian aquaculture: the Brewarrina Fish Traps,that form the Brewarrina weir, visited on our tour of Outback Queensland ; and the Budj Bim Cultural Landscape , visited as part of our tour of the Southern States of Australia

 Brewarrina Fish Traps, New South Wales

-The heritage-listed traditional Aboriginal fish traps at Brewarrina consist of an elaborate network of rock weirs and pools arranged in an intricate way that allowed fish to be herded and caught during both high and low river flows.
-Stretching for nearly half a kilometre along the Barwon riverbed just below the Queensland border in north-west New South Wales, they are the largest group of traps recorded in Australia.
+The heritage-listed traditional Aboriginal fish traps at Brewarrina consist of an elaborate network of rock weirs and holding ponds and pools arranged using river stones in an intricate way that allowed native fish to be herded and caught during both high and low river flows.
+Stretching for nearly half a kilometre along the Barwon river bed just below the Queensland border in north-west New South Wales, they are the largest group of aboriginal fish traps recorded in Australia.

-One of the world’s oldest surviving man-made structures on earth, the traps are estimated to be over 40,000 years old.
-According to Aboriginal tradition, the design of the traps was revealed when the ancestral creation dreamtime being Baiama threw his net over the river.
+Possibly the oldest man made structure on earth, the traps are estimated to be over 40,000 years old.
+According to Aboriginal tradition, the design of the traps was revealed when the ancestral creation dreamtime being Baiama threw his net over the Barwon river.
 With his two sons Booma-ooma-nowi and Ghinda-inda-mui he then built the traps to this design.

-The incredible effectiveness of the traps is testified to in the accounts of early settlers to Australia, who were amazed at how the structure was able to withstand the regular Barwon river floods.
-A stone locking system was engineered, fixing the trap to the bed of the stream, while an arch and keystones contributed to its strength.
+The incredible effectiveness of the stone fish trap of the indigenous people is testified to in the accounts of early settlers to Australia, who were amazed at how the aboriginal fish traps structure was able to withstand the regular Barwon riverfloods.
+A locking system using the river stones was engineered by the Aboriginal people, fixing the stone fish trap to the bed of the stream, while an arch and keystones contributed to its strength.

-For the Aboriginal people of western and northern New South Wales, the fish traps and surrounds are extremely significant for their spiritual, cultural, traditional and symbolic meanings.
-The Ngemba people have long been the custodians of the fishery, while the significance of the place is shared amongst various Aboriginal peoples of western and northern New South Wales.
-Particular ponds were managed by particular families, but each family had responsibilities to others upstream and downstream to ensure that all had secure provisions of fish.
+For the Aboriginal groups of Northern and Western NSW including neighbouring tribes , the stone fish trap and surrounds are extremely significant for their spiritual, cultural, traditional and symbolic meanings.
+The Ngemba people have long been the custodians of the aboriginal fishery, while the significance of the place is shared amongst various Aboriginalcommunity and peoples of Northern and Western NSW.
+A particular pond was managed by a family, but each family had responsibilities to others upstream and downstream to ensure the river hydrology and that all had secure provisions of fishecology.

-It is likely that the traps supported a sedentary population.
-The poet Mary Gilmore reported her uncles as saying that 5, 000 people lived around the Brewarrina fish traps.
+It is likely that the Brewarrina weir stone fish trap supported a sedentary population.
+The poet Mary Gilmore reported her uncles as saying that 5,000 people lived around the Brewarrina fish traps.
 Alice Duncan-Kemp, the daughter of a pastoralist in southern Queensland, recalled that around 3,000 people lived on Farrar’s Lagoon, not far from Brewarrina.

-Brewarrina was one of the great Aboriginal meeting places of eastern Australia.
-Huge numbers of people visited each year to attend the harvest, with the fish feast likely complemented with flour-based foods – bread or cake – indicated milled flour found by early European visitors to the area.
+Brewarrina was one of the great Aboriginal community meeting places of eastern Australia in outback NSW.
+Aboriginalhistory records huge numbers of indigenous people visited the brewarrina weir each year to attend the harvest, with the fish feast likely complemented with flour-based foods – bread or cake – indicated milled flour found by early European visitors to the area.
 The creation of the fish traps, and the laws governing their use, helped to shape the spiritual, political, social, ceremonial and trade relationships between various Aboriginal groups.